AmigaLabs/clib4/README.md

 However two new methods (**enableAltivec** and **disableAltivec**) are present and you can use them to enable or disable optimizations at runtime.
 Keep in mind that clib2 is not compiled with altivec optimizations for all files.

+### SPE
+`libcfsl_e500` (thanks to wayback machine..) has been added to clib2 providing some optimized functions.
+To compile *e500* functions pass SPE=true at makefile.
+However to compile these functions you need a compiler that supports SPE ABI.
+The latest gcc version that supports SPE is gcc8.

 ### Shared objects

 Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder).